 “You could definitely do this yourself but it is incredibly complex and time consuming.
 So, very briefly, you’d need to register for sales tax in a bunch of jurisdictions, you’d need to make sure your checkout is calculating the correct amount that needs to be charged to each customer and keeping up to date with new tax rates, you then need to file, submit and pay in different jurisdictions – all of which is really painful.
 Or you can use a Merchant of Record, no compliance, no liabilities, no hassle and super easy.”

-Read the guide to find out more about sales tax regulations for companies selling software internationally.
+Read the guide to find out what sales tax on software means for businesses like yours.